Where Is Your Child's Safe Place?

 What do I mean by feeling safe and connected enough to learn?

-Well, Dr. Becky Bailey who wrote Conscious Discipline, one of our favorites and one of the methods that we follow a lot here at thrive, there are actually three brain states or internal states.
+Dr. Becky Bailey who wrote Conscious Discipline, one of our favorites and one of the methods that we follow a lot here at Thrive, explains that there are actually three brain states or internal states.

 Three Brain States.